 IMPORTANCE OF SPENDING OUR TIME USEFULLY

-Heed not the Siren song, the ensnaring lie,
+Heed not the Siren song, the luring lie,

 Destroys the precious gift of his Creator.

-He gave us life on earth the good to seek;
+He gave us treasured life the good to seek;

-And vow from this day forth to do all good;
+And vow from this day forth to seek the good.

 NO TRUE LEISURE WITHOUT LABOUR